- Terms & Conditions

 6.3.2. sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Buyer for the excess over the price under the Contract or charge the Buyer for any shortfall below the price under the Contract.

-6.4 The Buyer is entitled to cancel the contract if they wish wish to do so, provided the right is exercised no longer than 14 working days after the day on which the delivery is received.
-To exercise the right of cancellation written notice must be given to White Light via email with full details of the order.
+6.4 The Buyer is entitled to cancel the contract if they wish to do so, provided the right is exercised no longer than 14 working days after the day on which the delivery is received.
+To exercise the right of cancellation written notice must be given to the Seller via email with full details of the order.
 Notification by telephone is not sufficient.
 This does not apply to B2B customers.

-6.5 If the Buyer wishes to cancel the contract once the order has been dispatched, the Buyer should arrange delivery of the return to White Light at the Buyers cost.
+6.5 If the Buyer wishes to cancel the contract once the order has been dispatched, the Buyer should arrange delivery of the return to the Seller at the Buyers cost.

 7. RISK AND PROPERTY